grossconstance0/notes/README.md

 4. Prioritize tasks: Determine which tasks are the most important and which can wait.
 If you spend all your energy on low-priority tasks while ignoring the important ones, your overall productivity will suffer.
 Focus on the tasks that will have the greatest impact on your project.
 5. Stay organized: Keep your workspace clean and clutter-free.
 Organize your code, files, folders, etc. in a way that makes sense to you.
 Using version control systems like Git can also help ensure that your files are organized and easy to track down.
 6. Learn from others: Read blogs, watch tutorials, attend conferences, join online communities, whatever it takes to stay up-to-date with the latest programming techniques and tools.
 Learning from the experiences of others can save you time and frustration in the long run.

+# 2024-01-31
+- Today's programming wisdom is:

+"Code readability is as important as functionality.
+A program that works but cannot be easily understood by others, or even yourself in the future, is a liability.
+Optimize for clarity and maintainability because today's brilliant hack could be tomorrow's debugging nightmare."

+In essence, always strive to write clean, readable code that communicates your intentions clearly to fellow developers, considering they may have to work with it long after you've moved on.